geonetwork/core-doc-sources/eng/users/source/faq.rst

 Frequently Asked Questions
 ==========================

 This is a list of frequently encountered problems, suggestions that help to find the cause of the problem and possible solutions.
 The list is by no means exhaustive.
-Feel free to contribute by submitting new problems and their solutions to the developer mailinglist.
+Feel free to contribute by submitting new problems and their solutions to the developer mailing list.

-.. note:: <install directory> is a placeholder for the GeoNetwork installation directory.

-  <some file> should be read as some random file name.
+.. note:: <install directory> is a placeholder for the GeoNetwork web application directory (eg. <your_tomcat>/webapps/geonetwork or <your_jetty>/web/geonetwork). <some file> should be read as some random file name.

 .. warning:: Be very careful when issuing commands on the terminal!
 You can easily damage your operating system with no way back.
 If you are not familiar with using the terminal: **don't do it, contact an expert instead!** Make a backup of your data before you make any of the suggested changes below!

 HTTP Status 400 Bad request
 ---------------------------

 Check the availability and write permissions of the data and tmp directories.

-See :ref:`temp-dir`
+See :ref:`temp-dir` and :ref:`data-dir`.

 Metadata insert fails
 ---------------------

 Inserting an XML or MEF file through the Metadata insert form fails silently.
 Verify if the data directory is available and writable.

-See :ref:`temp-dir`
+See :ref:`temp-dir` and :ref:`data-dir`.

 Thumbnail insert fails
 ----------------------